What is a PDF: Format Characteristics

 Icecream PDF Editor

-It supports multiple free editing functions, allowing users to add text, manage pages, annotate documents, fill out forms, and more.
+It supports multiple free editing functions, allowing users to add text, manage pages, annotate documents, fill out PDF forms, and more.

 Adobe Acrobat Pro DC